-HAIGER/HANNOVER – From 23 to 26 October 2018 the sheet metal working industry meets in Hanover at EuroBLECH, the worldwide biggest exhibition of this industry.
-In hall 13, booth E 49 CLOOS will present many innovations and further developments in the field of manual and automated welding.
-The focus of the exhibition booth is on connectivity and digitalisation.
-"Also in welding technology, the digitalisation offers significant potential to further improve efficiency and quality," explains CLOOS Managing Director Sieghard Thomas.
+HAIGER/HANNOVER – From 23 to 26 October 2018 the sheet metal working industry met in Hanover at EuroBLECH, the worldwide biggest exhibition of this industry.
+In hall 13, booth E 49 CLOOS presented many innovations and further developments in the field of manual and automated welding.
+The focus of the exhibition booth was on connectivity and digitalisation.
+"Also in welding technology, the digitalisation offers significant potential to further improve efficiency and quality," explained CLOOS Managing Director Sieghard Thomas.
 "Innovative solutions are in demand where the single components of a welding system and master systems are linked bidirectionally with each other."

 CLOOS at EuroBLECH 2018: Hall 13, booth E49

 Carl Cloos Schweisstechnik GmbH Carl-Cloos-Strasse 1, 35708 Haiger Stefanie Nüchtern-Baumhoff Tel. +49 (0)2773 85-478 E-Mail: firstname.lastname@example.org